GastonZalba/ol-dji-geozones/README.md

 #### destroy

-Removes the control, layers and events from the map
+Removes the control, layers, overlays and events from the map

 Returns **void**&#x20;